 All my life I have been the witness of acts of extreme impracticability committed by Bahá’ís in the name of spirituality.
 Let me give some examples of the kind of acts I am referring to: normally people associate keeping in good health with certain sensible principles, but when they get carried away by their enthusiasm and “spirituality”, they ignore all these and often fall ill needlessly; normally they would ponder certain economic realities before embarking on a project like opening a school, starting a business, entering into a partnership, or making some substantial investment, but in the name of “Baha’u’llah will look after me” they leap in without proper investigation and forethought, often suffer humiliation and bankruptcy, involve others in

 hardship and disgrace, and then are hurt and shaken to the core because they feel that God deserted them in their hour of need!
 No wonder Shoghi Effendi constantly advised the friends that in technical matters they should seek the advice of experts.
 I could write a good-sized book about the cases when they did not, and they and the Cause were the losers.
 All this adds up to: if you are ill get a good doctor; if you want to invest money consult a reliable banker or business adviser; if you plan to go into business with someone (a Bahá’í or non-Bahá’í) investigate them as to reliability and competence, honesty and capacity to really do what they claim they can and will do; and, above all, do it in a legal way.
 Have a legal contract stating your relationship, affairs, and responsibilities.
-When something, is in writing, properly signed and according to law, many future misunderstandings and consequent inharmony can be avoided, and all those remarks such as, “But you promised”, “I thought you meant”, “You were the one who was supposed to do that, not I …”, which are so often said when some understanding falls apart, need never be said.
+When something, is in writing, properly signed and according to the law, many future misunderstandings and consequent inharmony can be avoided, and all those remarks such as, “But you promised”, “I thought you meant”, “You were the one who was supposed to do that, not I …”, which are so often said when some understanding falls apart, need never be said.
 This holds true in many cases for work being done for the Faith, aside from purely individual contracts.
 I remember a pioneer who wanted to build (with his hard-won money from an underpaid school job) a centre in a village area.
 A local believer assured him he was a competent contractor, showing him some pretty drawings, and the pioneer advanced quite a sum of money to order the mud bricks required.
 Some time later, on visiting the site, he found a heap of deteriorated, improperly baked, useless bricks; when he called the contractor to account and demanded that he furnish proper bricks as he had not fulfilled his promise, the contractor wrote to him that he had been insulted and would have recourse to the law!
 However dishonest this man’s conduct was, I blame the

 well-educated, informed Bahá’í for not going out to supervise what was being done in the first place.
 If one cannot carry something through properly it is often better not to start it at all.
 In this case the devoted pioneer could not afford to replace the sum already paid out and start over again, the dishonest man gained successfully by his dishonesty and the villagers (aside from what may have gone on in their minds) had the unedifying sight of a huge pile of melting mud bricks to remind them of the centre they had hoped to have.